creiht/cc/vim/.vim/bundle/vim-go/README.md

 * Share your current code to [play.golang.org](http://play.golang.org) with `:GoPlay`
 * On-the-fly type information about the word under the cursor.
 Plug it into your custom vim function.
+* Go asm formatting on save
 * Tagbar support to show tags of the source code in a sidebar with `gotags`
 * Custom vim text objects such as `a function` or `inner function`
+* All commands support collecting and displaying errors in Vim's location list.
+* A async launcher for the go command is implemented for neovim, fully async building and testing.
+* Check the status of any async jobs in the statusline with `go#jobcontrol#Statusline()`
+* Integrated with the neovim terminal, launch `:GoRun` and other go commands in their own new terminal.

 ## Install

 Vim-go follows the standard runtime path structure, so I highly recommend to use a common and well known plugin manager to install vim-go.
 Do not use vim-go with other Go oriented vim plugins.
 For Pathogen just clone the repo.
 For other plugin managers add the appropriate lines and execute the plugin's install command.

 *  [Pathogen](https://github.com/tpope/vim-pathogen)
   * `git clone https://github.com/fatih/vim-go.git ~/.vim/bundle/vim-go`